-Brent crude oil edges back above $45
+Brent crude oil edges back above $45, but excess weighs

 “The question is whether OPEC will respond with further cuts or whether it needs to look again at its macro strategy for addressing low prices.”

-A bigger-than-expected drop in U.S. crude stockpiles offered only short-lived support.
+A bigger-than-expected drop in U.S. crude stockpiles, and a drop in gasoline stocks, offered only short-lived support.

 U.S. crude inventories fell by 2.5 million barrels in the week to June 16, surpassing analyst expectations for a decrease of 2.1 million barrels, data from the U.S. Energy Information Administration released on Wednesday showed.

 Gasoline stocks fell by 578,000 barrels, compared with expectations for a seasonally unusual gain.

+Tropical storm Cindy traveling through the Gulf of Mexico, home to about 17 per cent of U.S. crude and 5 per cent of dry natural gas output, disrupted some operations, but did little to boost prices.

-[EIA/S] But output is still increasing in the United States, where some shale producers can produce profitably even if oil prices drop below $40 a barrel.
+Overall, output is still increasing in the United States, where some shale producers can produce profitably even if oil prices drop below $40 a barrel.

 Oil stocks in Europe’s Amsterdam-Rotterdam-Antwerp hub hit 64.2 million barrels in the week to June 16, the highest in a year, and some 24 per cent above the January low, according to data from industry monitor Genscape.Report Typo/Error